 1. Full Disclosure.
-The interested director makes full disclosure of the conflict.
+The interested director fully discloses the conflict.

 2. No Influence on Vote.
-The interested director should leave the room so remaining directors can discuss the issue fully and freely, and take vote without the interested director.
+The interested director leaves the room so remaining directors can discuss the issue fully and freely and vote without the interested director.

 3. Just & Reasonable.
 Even if the director makes full disclosure and avoids influencing the vote, the transaction must be fair and reasonable as to the association at the time it is authorized, approved or ratified.
 (Corp.
 Code §7233; Corp.
 Code §310.)